 The attendance register will be completed by the lecturer at the start of each class, he/she will mark the student either:

 When a student is absent, late authorisation of such absence is only possible if a justified reason is provided.

 Absence due to illness

-If a student is ill and needs to stay at home then they have to inform the Student Services administratorno later then 9:30 am on the first day of their absence otherwise they will be marked as ‘unauthorised’ absence.
-Medical evidence will only be required if the illness lasts for more then 3 days.
+If a student is ill and needs to stay at home then they have to inform the Student Services administrator no later than 9:30 am on the first day of their absence otherwise they will be marked as ‘unauthorised’ absence.
+Medical evidence will only be required if the illness lasts for more than 3 days.

 In case a student falls ill or has an accident while in the college and needs to go home, the student must report the illness or accident to the course tutor or the Student Services department to get an authorised absence.

 The students are advised to book any appointments after college hours to avoid interruption in their programme of study.
 If due to any valid reason they cannot do so then they should inform the Student Services Department or the course tutor at the time of leaving.

 Non-compliance with attendance policy will result in a disciplinary action being taken against the student.
 If the attendance is below 80% then the college will issue the first warning letter to the student.
 The student has to contact the Student Services department within 5 working days to provide reasons for unauthorised absence.

 If the student fails to do so then a second warning letter will be issued stating that they have 5 more working days to inform the office of their unauthorised absence.
 If the student again fails to contact the Student Service department then third letter will be issued to the student stating that the student’s name has been withdrawn from the college record and the college has also informed the UK Border Agency (UKBA).
 If the student’s attendance for the semester drops below 80% then progression to further study for the next semester will not be permitted.